Smahima/smahima.github.io/README.md

 1. Resume: Same to turn pdf into a png to post to this page.
 2. Projects: add robots, add more explanation to all 3, re-size image and style layout
 3. Process explanation: Why isn't it displaying?
 Add downloadable versions of the list and spreadsheets
 4. Domain not displaying.
-Followed steps to add cname record in hover and still not working
+Followed steps to add cname record in hover and still not working.
+Check 24 hours after setting up.